swiftlang/swift-testing/Sources/Testing/Testing.docc/EnablingAndDisabling.md

 ```

 If a test has multiple conditions applied to it, they must _all_ pass for it to
 run.
-Otherwise, the first condition to fail will be noted as the reason the test
+Otherwise, the test notes the first condition to fail as the reason the test
-was skipped.
+is skipped.

 ## Handle complex conditions